Five Day Fraser Island Adventure

 Building on the tremendous success of the 3 Day Fraser Island Experience, Trekabout bring you the 5 Day Fraser Island Adventure Photography Workshop and Tour.

 This workshop adventure is limited to six (6) participants and provides travel in two comfortable and very capable four wheel drives.

 You will visit ‘photographer’s paradise’ that is Fraser Island in style and cool air-conditioned comfort.

 This ‘Fraser Island Adventure’ is fully-inclusive.
 Every aspect of this workshop is covered and no vehicle is required.

 You will be picked up from a Sunshine Coast location and driven

-by luxury 4WD through Cooloola National Park, Rainbow Beach and then board a ferry across to Fraser Island.
+by 4WD through Cooloola National Park, Rainbow Beach and then board a ferry across to Fraser Island.